ABC Analysis (80/20 Rule) in Inventory Management

 How to use ABC analysis

-Now, as your inventory is categorized by the SKUs value, it is time to put it into use.
+Now, as your inventory is categorized by the value of the SKUs, it is time to put it into use.

 Take a look at how you have managed your inventory so far.